ybendou/easy/README.md

 - Models  : link

 ## Testing scripts for EASY
+Run scripts to evaluate the features on FSL tasks for Y and ASY.
+For EY and EASY use the corresponding features.

 ### Inductive setup using NCM
 Test features on miniimagenet using Y